turingschool-examples/frontend-mod-1-prework/day_1/questions.md

     Both integers and floating-point numbers are considered data types in JavaScript.

-    An integer is a whole number value while a float contains a decimal number.
+    An integer is a whole number value (ranging from negative, zero, to positive) while a float contains a decimal number.

 1. In the space below, create a variable `animal` that holds the string `"zebra"`.